kaito25atugich/Detector/README.md

+# The Impact of Prompts on Zero-Shot Detection of AI-Generated Text

 This project is designed with reproducibility in mind and can be used for paper reproduction purposes.
 Below is a list of available detectors: